Which 30 Weight Oil Do I Use, 0W-30, 5W-30 or 10W-30?

 Re: 0w-40w vs 10w-30w

-engine, however it is better to use 0w40 for warranty purposes and optimal performance in winter and summer.
+It will not damage the engine, however it is better to use 0w40 for warranty purposes and optimal performance in winter and summer.
 0w performs better when the engine is cold or in the winter.
 40 is the required viscosity when the engine reaches operating temperature.
 Replied by Tech Admin

 Reviewed by GEORGE HOFFMAN: